ebullient/obsidian-theme-ebullientworks/README.md

 This theme does support style settings.
 Settable attributes:

+- (0.3.4) Use default theme list indent
+    This theme condenses whitespace padding in ordered and unordered lists.
+This toggle allows you to disable that, and preserve list spaceing consistent with the default theme.

+- (0.3.25) Suppress/remove this theme's checkbox styles
+    Set this to true if you are going to use your own task snippet

+- Show / Hide

     - "Show external links in edit mode"
         If true, external links (or the content of markdown links) will be shown in edit mode.
 External links are hidden by default.

+    - (0.2.8) "Hide collapse indicators unless hovered or active" If true, hide collapse indicators in all three modes unless they are hovered over or the line is active.

     - (0.1.8) "Float front-matter in a box to the right" If true, front-matter in preview mode will be collapsed in a top-right container.

     - (0.3.13) Show collapsed sidebars on hover
         If true, when the left or right sidebar is in a collapsed state, you can temporarily display (and interact) with its content by hovering over the ribbon.

-- Set custom fonts for
+- Custom Fonts

-    - Headings
+    - "Headings"
+        Font variant for text headings (h1 to h6)

+    - (0.3.24) "Heading Font Variant"
+        Font variant for text headings (h1 to h6)

-    - Tags
+    - "Tags"
+        Font for displaying inline tags; empty will use default text font

-    - Text (default font for text)
+    - (0.3.26) Removed other font settings.
+        Use Obsidian Appearance to set text and monospace fonts.

-    - Monospace text
+- Colors

-- Choose primary / secondary accent color
         This allows you to select the primary or secondary color from the colors in the palette (purple, pink, green, teal, or blue).
 You can also select a "custom" accent color, in which case, you should define and enable your own snippet as described below.

+    - "Primary accent color"
+        Choose the primary accent color.
+You should define a snippet if you select primary-accent-custom.
+See the Theme's README.

+    - "Secondary accent color"
+        Choose the secondary accent color.
+You should define a snippet if you select secondary-accent-custom.
+See the Theme's README.

     - (0.2.7) Tag brightness (dark/light mode)
         Select a brightness or contrast level for tags.

-- (0.3.4) Use default theme list indent
-    This theme condenses whitespace padding in ordered and unordered lists.
-This toggle allows you to disable that, and preserve list spaceing consistent with the default theme.

 ## Admonitions